In-App Resource Center for SaaS: A Complete Guide [+Examples and Tools]

 You can either access it via a side menu bar or by clicking on a floating button.

-Making the help center instantly accessible means that more users will engage with it and get value from it.
+Making the help guide center instantly accessible means that more users will engage with it and get value from it.

-Figma – A lightweight resource center with an onboarding replay option
+8. Figma – A lightweight resource center with an onboarding replay option

 For a simple option that doesn’t overwhelm users, take a look at Figma’s resource center pop-up.

 They also have an onboarding replay option where users can find the interactive guides they viewed during onboarding.
-If they missed it the first time or forget how to use a feature, this replay option comes in handy to increase feature engagement.
+If they missed it the first time or forgot how to use a feature, this replay option comes in handy to increase feature engagement.

 How to create web app resource centers with Userpilot?

-• Add different help modules for different user segments
+- Add different help modules for different user segments

-• Add different content formats to your resource center
+- Add different content formats to your resource center

-• Customize your existing knowledge base to match your brand
+- Customize your existing knowledge base to match your brand

 Let’s explore each step in more detail.

-Add different help modules for different user segments
+1. Add different help modules for different user segments

 Personalize the in-app resource center for different user segments.
-With Userpilot, modules appear or disappear from the Resource Center according to the page and audience settings.
+With Userpilot, modules appear or disappear from the resource center according to the page and audience settings.

 Set modules regarding your segment’s needs and goals with your product.
 They’ll see what’s important to them, improving customer experience.

-Add different content formats to your resource center
+2. Add different content formats to your resource center

 With Userpilot, save them as standalone content or group them to build different help categories.